RauPro/Converzai/README.md

 ```
 ## 7. User Flows
 * Manager Authentication: A manager logs in to access their secure environment.
-* Frictionless Onboarding (Twilio Provisioning): A manager selects and provisions a phone number to begin the pilot immediately, validating our "Magic Moment" strategy.
+* Frictionless Onboarding (Twilio Provisioning): A manager selects and provisions a phone number to begin the pilot immediately.
 * Agent Call Handling (Passive): An agent accepts a call on the provisioned line; the system passively records it.
 * Call Completion & Webhook Trigger: Twilio detects the call end and notifies our system to begin ingestion.
 * AI Insight Generation: The system processes the raw transcript to extract ROI metrics (Upsell $, Sentiment) using GPT-4o.